 The development process for Statecraft was incredibly fast paced, as the client had set an aggressive goal for the launch of the game's Kickstarter campaign.
 I worked with the client to create a timeline that would not only get them a working prototype in time for reviewers to play and review the game, but would also develop a cohesive brand for the game that could flow into all of it's many cards, packaging elements and the look of it's Kickstarter marketing.

 For the game's art, I also worked with the client to develop a style with a diverse and international cast of characters and ideas.
 The game is meant to portray politics in an abstract and universal way (although some of the expansions deal with specific, real-life countries or politicians) so I had to find a way to make things fun, engaging and thought provoking, all without getting too specific to any one country or showing a bias towards any one political ideology.
 In the end, I employed bold and clear use of colors and symbology to create a sort of "alternate reality" that is flexible enough to be implemented over a range of expansions and themes; and is engaging, accessible and humorous for players of any political background.

 In support of Statecraft's Kickstarter campaign, I developed a lot of visuals with info about the game and the various backer levels, stretch goals and add-on expansions.
 I made 3D mockups of game components and packaging and created a handful of gameplay diagrams to help explain the game to prospective players.
 I also got to design a cool insert for the game's box as well as the game rules, a 28 page document full of gameplay diagrams and illustration from the game's art.

-Follow the links below to see the Statecraft Kickstarter page or read the game's rulebook (designed my me!).
+Follow the link below to check out the Statecraft rulebook (designed my me, wahoo!).